-Have you considered hiring an auto broker to purchase a car for you?
-We love working with a potential car buyer to find just the right car for his or her needs!
+Have you considered hiring an auto broker to purchase a car?
+We love working with a potential car buyer to find just the right car for your needs!

 Here are the typical steps that we take when acting as an auto broker and buying a car for you:

 1. First, we sit down and talk with you about what you’re looking for in a car.
-As auto brokers and licensed used car dealers, we can help you find just about any used car on the market.
+As auto brokers and former used car dealers, we can help you find almost any used car on the market.

 What is important to you in a car?
 Low miles?
 A car that has had only one owner?
 Full maintenance records?
 Towing capacity?
 Availability?